nilakite2/PyXaseco/README.md

 - Active runtime config is TOML-first.
 - `.env` is intended for credentials and environment-specific secrets.
 - `plugin_defaults.toml` currently holds shared plugin-owned settings until later split-out work is done.
-- If you are looking for the migration notes rather than the public overview, use `00README.md` and `..\pyxaseco_v1.2.md`.